ml4ai/tomcat/docs/index.rst

 This site contains documentation and resources on the overall project, as well as the C++ API and links to the Java API and other ToMCAT components.

-The ToMCAT project is funded by a 4-year, $7.5M DARPA grant as part of the Artificial Social Intelligence for Successful Teams (ASIST) program.
+The ToMCAT project is funded by a 4.5 year, $7.5M DARPA grant as part of the Artificial Social Intelligence for Successful Teams (ASIST) program.

 The images below show a few example screenshots from our inaugural 'mission',